ninjaalex888/courses/csci5622/project/assign.md

 The writeup should be between 2500 and 3000 words in length.
-Images are a much better use of space than words, usually (there's no limit on including images, but use your judgement and include only images that add to the discussion).
+Images are a much better use of space than words, usually (there's no limit on including images, but use your judgment and include only images that add to the discussion).

 Final Video Presentation
 ========================

-Before 23:55 on Dec 11th the person in your group whose last name is alphabetically first should upload a 10-15 min video to YouTube presenting your results.
+Before 23:55 on Dec 9th the person in your group whose last name is alphabetically first should upload a 10-15 min video to YouTube presenting your results.
 In your presentation you will explain:

 * What you did